uml-ubicomp-2016-spring/ubicomp16-SmartFridge/README.md

 ###Ragarsha Velmula
 [x] Trying to create a RestFull Api server in Express and Node.js. <br/>
 [x] For quering and persisting data connecting a MongoDB database to the API server.
+###Anvesh Reddy
+[x] Working on sending data from android application to server and then storing the same in a mysql database on the server.